 We requested additional DNA testing that could improve the quality of the unknown DNA profile from the sample carpet to allow the authorities to submit to CODIS, the national database of DNA data to match against.
 We also requested additional DNA testing stains on the knife, to further develop the DNA profile of the third contributor.

 All parties must do everything in their power to ensure that Texas is not going to commit an irreversible mistake. "

 - Rob Owen, attorney for Hank Skinner | Professor of Law at the University of Texas November 14, 2012

 On April 1, 2013, the Ministry of Justice and the defense signed an agreement on mitochondrial DNA testing.
 These will be performed by a private laboratory and will be paid by Hank.

 At the end of August 2013, the entire DNA analysis was done.
 On August 29, the defense filed an advisory with the 31st District Court of Gray County with the mitochondrial analysis as well as the report on the evidence.
 A hearing was subsequently scheduled for February 2014.

 On February 3rd and 4th, 2014, the hearing took place in Pampa.
 The defense and the state submitted their proposed findings to the judge on June 6, 2014.

 On July 14, 2014 Judge Emmert filed an order adopting the state's proposed findings of facts.
-The defense will appeal this ruling in the next few weeks.

 A contribution to support background Hank, however modest sum, is a contribution to justice and helps fight against a judicial system ruled by corruption.